stoplightio/prism/packages/http/README.md

 };
 ```

-This will enforce a 403 response (given that such response is defined in your OAS file).
+This will enforce a 403 response (given that such response is defined in your OpenAPI file).

 ## Loading specs